prihandoko/prihandoko.github.io/README.md

-# Minimal Mistakes remote theme starter

-Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).
+# About this

-Contains basic configuration to get you a site with:
+This site forked from [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).
+It contains basic configuration to get you a site with:

 - Sample posts.
 - Sample top navigation.
 - Sample author sidebar with social links.
 - Sample footer links.